voidfiles/magda/README.md

     - [] Entrys
     - [] Entitys
     - [] Collections
+- [] Setup authorization
+    - [] Create a user model
+    - [] Only allow admins right now to make any changes
+    - [] Require authentication for all reads, use anonymous for folks who haven't signed up
 - [] Create an API
 - [] Create mockups of some of the screens
 - [] Create a storybook for the components